fyrkov/refcards/AWS/SQS.md

 After a message is polled by a consumer, the message becomes invisible to other consumers.\
 By default, this timeout is 30 seconds and can be set up to 12 hours in queue settings.\
 This means that the consumer has 30 seconds to process the message.\
-It the message is not processed/deleted within the visibility timeout, it can be picked up by another consumer.\
+If the message is not processed/deleted within the visibility timeout, it can be picked up by another consumer.\
 The processing consumer can call the `ChangeMessageVisibility` API to get more time programatically.

 #### FIFO queues